pymor/pymor/docs/source/developer_docs.rst

 (see :ref:`this list <ref_gitlab_ci_stage_test>`).
 The ``extra_requires`` dictionary here controls what 'extra' configurations are available for ``pip install pymor[extra1,extra2,extra3]``.
+The requirements files are input for `.ci/create_conda_env.py` which created a Conda Environment spec file that contains only those dependencies that are available on all OS-Python combinations for which GitHub Action based CI is run in Conda envs.

+A GitHub Action will update all "downstream" files of ``dependencies.py`` if it changes in a push.
+The result will be pushed into the same branch, but due to a GitHub limitation no new workflows will run as a result of that push.

 When adding new package dependencies, or version restrictions, these need to be reflected into a commit in our docker repository for the `constraints requirements <https://github.com/pymor/docker/tree/main/constraints>`_